openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```

 /*
- * Commit a partial or full range of memory allocated previously with EMA_COMMIT_ON_DEMAND.
+ * Commit a partial or full range of memory allocated previously with SGX_EMA_COMMIT_ON_DEMAND.
  * The API will return 0 if all pages in the requested range are successfully committed.
  * Calling this API on pages already committed has no effect.
- * @param[in] addr, page aligned starting address.
+ * @param[in] addr page aligned starting address.
- * @param[in] length, length of the region in bytes of multiples of page size.
+ * @param[in] length length of the region in bytes of multiples of page size.
- * @retval 0 on success.
+ * @retval 0 The operation was successful.
- * @retval EINVAL if any requested page is not in any previously allocated regions, or
+ * @retval EINVAL Any requested page is not in any previously allocated regions, or
  *                 outside the enclave address range.
- * @retval EFAULT for any other errors.
+ * @retval EFAULT All other errors.
  */
 int sgx_mm_commit(void *addr, size_t length);